t-kubrak/ml-coursera/README.md

 # ml-coursera
-Machine learing course from Coursera by Stanford
+Machine learning course from Coursera by Stanford